TeachBooks/mirror_teachbook_manual/book/workflows/edit_book.md

     <img src="figures/Stage_GitHubDekstop.PNG" alt="Example Image" width="400">
 </figure>

 6. Add changes to Git-timeline locally (committing).
 In the field that says `Summary(Required)`, write a short description of the changes you have made.
 This message is what is called the *Commit Message*.
-After we've done this, click the blue button `Commit to Repositery`.
+After we've done this, click the blue button `Commit to repository`.

 7. Now we need to add changes to GitHub/GitLab.
-This is called pushing to the local repositery.
+This is called pushing to the local repository.
 After committing, the following screen will pop up.
 Click on `Push Origin`.

 <figure align="center">
     <img src="figures/Push_GitHubDesktop.PNG" alt="Example Image" width="650">